 Council subsidises the recycling fee by about 50 per cent using money from its share of the National Waste Levy (there is no contribution from rates).
 This means that residents will be charged per unit at the transfer station gate.

 The subsidy has been very successful: to date, over 8,000 units dropped-off at Kāpiti transfer stations have been recycled by the accredited recyclers.

 There is currently no drop-off for other types of e-waste in Kāpiti, but we are working on a local solution.
 In the meantime, the closest drop-off point for e-waste recycling is Trash Palace in Porirua.

 Rubbish and recyling collection days are listed here.
 If you require a schedule for the fortnightly glass and non-glass recycling collection, please contact EnviroWaste on email@example.com or 0800 438 224, or Low Cost Bins on 04 298 9333 (if you are a Low Cost Bins customer).

 We follow a different model for kerbside collection services to a number of other councils around the country.
 Since 2013, these services have been provided to Kāpiti residents solely by independent operators.
 Our role is to monitor all collectors for their compliance to our licence conditions and the Solid Waste Bylaw.

-The amount you pay for your weekly rubbish bin collection or the yellow rubbish bags also covers the costs of recycling collection.
+The amount you pay for your weekly rubbish collection also covers the costs of recycling collection.
 There is no rates funding going towards kerbside collections.